Home » Recipes » Desserts » Pumpkin Corn Flake Treats

 • 7 cups corn flakes

-• Orange candy coating
+• Orange & green candy coating

 • Candy thinner (optional)